AUC Medical Sciences Curriculum

 10 Credit Hours

-The Hematology, Oncology, Attack and Defense module provides a comprehensive and in-depth study of normal and abnormal blood physiology, hematological oncology, pharmacology, histology and embryology, pathology, immunology, and microbiology.
-Clinical aspects of anemia, leukemia, lymphoma, bleeding disorders, immunologic disorders, and neoplasms are considered.
-Various clinical abnormalities of blood and immune systems are discussed.
-In addition to these topics, aspects of pharmacology, imaging, public health, psychosocial aspects of illness, ethics, and health care transformation are presented.
-This module continues the application of problem-solving and analytical thinking skills to clinically integrated problems in basic medical science.
+The Hematology, Oncology, Attack and Defense module offers an in-depth exploration of normal and abnormal blood physiology, hematologic oncology, pharmacology, histology, embryology, pathology, immunology, and microbiology.
+Students will examine clinical aspects of anemia, leukemia, lymphoma, bleeding disorders, immunologic disorders, and neoplasms, along with a discussion of various abnormalities of the blood and immune systems.
+This module also incorporates topics such as pharmacology, imaging, public health, psychosocial aspects of illness, ethics, and health care transformation.

 10 Credit Hours